sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 The SDN controller will create these virtual ports / ENIs on an SDN appliance and associate corresponding SDN policies such as – Route, ACL, NAT etc. to these virtual ports.
-In other words, our software will communicate with the cards, hold card inventory and SDN placement, call API’s that are exposed through the
+In other words, our software will communicate with the cards, hold card inventory and SDN placement, call APIs that are exposed through the
 card:  create policies, setup ENI, routes, ACLs, NAT, and different rules.

 The following applies: